Congyuwang/tasker/README.md

 #### `UserName`: string

-Run this task with a particular user of the MacOS system, related to priviledges of file system.
+Run this task with a particular user of the macOS system.
 If this filed is missing, the task run with `root` user.

 Example:
 ```{yml}